- November 18, 2020

 2020 Social Innovator

-This Spring, the Social Innovation Forum (SIF) will continue our annual Social Issue Talk Series.
-We will hold eight free educational events across the city where funders and community leaders can hear from leading experts in our social impact community and our 2020 Social Innovators about the latest trends, best practices, and exciting innovations across a variety of fields.
+Our Social Issue Talk Series is BACK, and this time around, we are convening virtually on Zoom!
+This event is intended for funders and community leaders who are interested in learning from leading experts in our social impact community and select Innovators from our 2020 Social Innovator cohort about the latest trends, best practices, and exciting innovations across a variety of fields.